software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 {: .important-title }

-> Exercise 12
+> Exercise 14
 >
 > Use the jacoco-maven-plugin in the project as instructed above.
-Generate a coverage report and check the coverage of the methods in the `ReadingRecommendationRestController` and `CategoryRestController` classes we tested previously.
+Generate a coverage report and check the coverage of the methods in the `QuizRestController` and `AnswerRestController` classes we tested previously.
 Are all the lines of the methods fully covered by the tests?

 ## Authentication